ib729/stuco/docs/security-guide.md

 SIGNUP_CODE=your-secure-code
 ```

-Change the default `12345678` to a strong code and share it only with authorized staff.
+Setup a strong code and share it only with authorized staff.

 #### Session Security